chef/chef-web-docs/chef_master/source/quick_start.rst

 There's a lot more that Chef can do, obviously, but that was super easy!

 * See https://learn.chef.io/tutorials/ for more detailed setup scenarios.
-* Try `running Chef in the AWS Marketplace <https://docs.chef.io/aws_marketplace.html>`_.
+* Try :doc:`running Chef in the AWS Marketplace </aws_marketplace>`.
-* Keep reading https://docs.chef.io for more information about setting up a workstation, configuring Kitchen to run virtual environments, setting up a more detailed cookbook, resources, and more.
+* Keep reading  for more information about setting up a workstation, configuring Kitchen to run virtual environments, setting up a more detailed cookbook, resources, and more.